11 outreach email sample templates that actually get responses

 Template:

-Subject: [Specific value] for [Company name]
+Subject: [Specific outcome] for [Company]

 Hi [Name],